 WHAT DOES THIS MEAN IF YOU ARE FOUND GUILTY OF HOON OFFENCES?

-If found guilty of a tier 1 offence or a second tier 2 offence within six years, even if the police may have already impounded your car, they can make an application to impound your vehicle for a further two months under section 84U of the RSA.
+If found guilty of two relevant offences within six years, even if the police may have already impounded your car, they can make an application to impound your vehicle for a further three months under section 84U of the RSA.

 The legislation is very complicated and the above information is a brief overview provided to give people affected by the hoon legislation some insight into the complexities involved in challenging this legislation.